General Information and Guidelines for Starting an Adult HSE Test Preparation Program in New York State

 Currently there are no New York State Education Department (NYSED) requirements for starting HSE preparation programs unless the program is receiving funding from SED or plans to charge a fee for the program.
 An application is not required to be filed with the SED and no oversight by SED staff is provided to preparation programs that DO NOT receive funding from the SED or charge a fee to operate the program.
 The New York State Education Department (NYSED) needs to approve agencies that provide HSE test preparation classes ONLY when they apply for and are awarded funds from the NYSED.

-There are many programs currently receiving funds from the NYSED to provide HSE instruction and you can find programs in your area by clicking on your county.
+There are many programs currently receiving funds from the NYSED to provide HSE instruction and you can find programs in your area by choosing your county on the HSE test center webpage.
 These agencies applied to an RFP (Request for Proposal - a competitive bidding process) in 2013, and were awarded a contract to provide services for a period of 5 years.
 If you would like to start a free HSE preparation program you will do so without any oversight or funding from the NYSED.

 As you can see from the information on the website mentioned above, there are many funded agencies in New York State that provide HSE preparation, and you may want to contact some of them to see if they can give you tips and advice on how to proceed with developing and establishing your program, remember though, they are under no obligation to do so.